shettysach/Loxi/README.md

 # Loxi

 Lox bytecode interpreter with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).
-WIP.

-> [!WARNING]
-> GC bugs

 > [!NOTE]
 > - You can use the Odin compiler's `-o:speed` flag for better performance.